-R. Dean Taylor (born Richard Dean Taylor, 11 May 1939, Toronto, Ontario, Canada) is a Canadian singer, most famous as a recording artist, songwriter and record producer for Motown Records company during the 1960s and 1970s.
+R. Dean Taylor (born Richard Dean Taylor, 11 May 1939 in Toronto, Ontario, Canada) is a Canadian singer, most famous as a recording artist, songwriter and record producer for Motown Records company during the 1960s and 1970s.
 According to Jason Ankeny, Taylor "remains one of the most underrated acts ever to record under the Motown aegis."
 As a singer, American audiences know him best for his 1970 Billboard Top 5 hit, "Indiana Wants Me", about an Indiana murder fugitive that featured police sirens in the intro and an outro that included more sirens and a police officer warning the fugitive that he was surrounded and to give himself up.
 The single hit #1 in Taylor's native Canada.
 The song was predominantly featured in the opening minutes of the 1980 American movie, The Ninth Configuration.
 He is at least as well known in the UK for his other hits, "Gotta See Jane" and "There's a Ghost in My House".

 This entry is from Wikipedia, the user-contributed encyclopedia.
-It may not have been reviewed by professional editors and is licensed under the GNU Free Documentation License.
+It may not have been reviewed by professional editors and is licensed under an Attribution-ShareAlike Creative Commons License.
 If you find the biography content factually incorrect, defamatory or highly offensive you can edit this article at Wikipedia.
 Find out more about our use of this data.